Firefox2100/py-sim7600/README.md

 ## State of development

-Current version: **Pre-Aplha 0.1.0**
+Current version: **Pre-Alpha 0.1.0**

 This package is still in pre-alpha stage, and no release will be generated for now.
-The major functions are still incomplete, and the completed functions are not guarenteed to work.
+The major functions are still incomplete, and the completed functions are not guaranteed to work.
 For now this package will not be uploaded to PyPI, so if you really want to use it now, please install with git.

 ### Roadmap